 You can certainly have long running tests in your test portfolio.
 But keep them separate from your developers’ unit test suite, which the team should run constantly.

-2. Lots of Assertions
+2. Writing Test with Lots of Assertions

 I made this mistake myself, years ago, when new to unit testing.
 I wrote tests with lots of assertions.